 Proposes a dispersion measure based on pairwise comparisons between all documents in a corpus, which appears to be equivalent to the Gini coefficient for the differences between relative frequencies across documents.
 The Gini coefficient would be G = \frac{\sum_{i=1}^d \sum_{j=1}^d \left| \frac{y_i}{n_i} - \frac{y_j}{n_j} \right|}{\frac{2}{d} \sum_{i=1}^d \frac{y_i}{n_i}}, half the relative mean absolute paired differences.
 To simplify, let r_i = \frac{y_i / n_i}{\sum_{j=1}^d y_j / n_j} be the normalized proportion for document i, so the proportions sum to 1.
 Then let D_A = 1 - \frac{\sum_{i=1}^{d-1} \sum_{j=i+1}^d \left|r_i - r_j\right|}{d-1}, the Gini flipped so 1 is maximum equality (dispersion).
 (The factor of 2 goes away because we adjust the limits of the sums to only do one triangle of the distance matrix.
 I do not see why we got d-1 instead of d, but Sönning’s tlda package offers a version with d, so perhaps d-1 is a mistake.)

 Calculating this is O(d^2), though it can apparently be done in O(n) by first doing an O(n \log n) sort of the relative proportions.
-If r_{(1)}, r_{(2)}, \dots, r_{(d)} are the proportions in descending order, then D_A = \frac{\sum_{i=1}^d 2 i r_{(i)} - 1}{d - 1}.
-(I need to rederive this, because Wilcox (1973) gave the formula with the factor of 2 in a different place, which does not seem to give an equivalent answer.)
+If r_{(1)}, r_{(2)}, \dots, r_{(d)} are the proportions in descending order, then D_A = \frac{2 \left( -1 + \sum_{i=1}^d i r_{(i)}\right)}{d - 1}.
+(When the proportions are in descending order, the quantity in the absolute value is always nonnegative, so we can algebraically group the terms.)

 Gries, S. T. (2021).
 A new approach to (key) keywords analysis: Using frequency, and now also dispersion.
 Research in Corpus Linguistics, 9(2), 1–33. doi:10.32714/ricl.09.02.02